 2. The right to impartiality i.e. the right to an absence of bias in the decision-maker.
 Generally, impartiality requires that the investigation is separated from the process of making a decision so that the decision maker comes to the task with an open mind.
-However, this may not be possible due to the circumstances of an individual case and time constraints on school staff, and in such circumstances, the Principal will do his/her best to ensure impartiality.
+However, this may not be possible due to the circumstances of an individual case, and in such circumstances, the Principal will do his/her best to ensure impartiality.
+This function will only be used when the student's alleged behaviour is such that there is a possibility of suspension or expulsion.